DoctorMcKay/node-steam-user/README.md

 - `steamids` - An array of `SteamID` objects or strings that can parse into `SteamID` objects
 - `callback` - Called when the requested data is available
     - `err` - An `Error` object on failure, or `null` on success
-    - `results` - An object whose keys are 64-bit SteamIDs (as strings) and whose values are objects containing the following properties:
+    - `users` - An object whose keys are 64-bit SteamIDs (as strings) and whose values are objects containing the following properties:
         - `name` - The new name adopted by the user, as a string
         - `name_since` - A `Date` object representing when the user adopted this name